mr3saru/saru-ui/README.md

 - `build`: build the files in the `lib` directory
 - `storybook`: run the storybook at the address `localhost:6006`
+- `deploy-storybook`: deploy the storybook to the address `https://mr3saru.github.io/saru-ui`
 - `prettier:check`: check formatting on all `src` directory
 - `prettier:format`: formats all `src` directory